microsoft/vscode-docs/docs/python/data-science-tutorial.md

 ## Set up a data science environment

 Visual Studio Code and the Python extension provide a great editor for data science scenarios.
-With native support for Jupyter notebooks combined with Anaconda, it’s very easy to get started.
-In this section, you will create a workspace for the tutorial, create an Anaconda environment with the data science modules needed for the tutorial, and create a Jupyter notebook that you’ll use for creating a machine learning model.
+With native support for Jupyter notebooks combined with Anaconda, it's very easy to get started.
+In this section, you will create a workspace for the tutorial, create an Anaconda environment with the data science modules needed for the tutorial, and create a Jupyter notebook that you'll use for creating a machine learning model.

 1. Begin by creating an Anaconda environment for the data science tutorial.
 Open an Anaconda command prompt and run `conda create -n myenv python=3.7 pandas jupyter seaborn scikit-learn keras tensorflow` to create an environment named **myenv**.
 For additional information about creating and managing Anaconda environments, see the [Anaconda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 1. Next, create a folder in a convenient location to serve as your VS Code workspace for the tutorial, name it **hello_ds**.